3370sohail/2dto3dreconstruction/README.md

 ## Examples

-Below we have a bunch of command line arguments for using our pipeline to generate meshes.
-Just start up your virtual environment (or wherever you installed your dependencies), cd into this project's repo, and run these in your terminal!
+Below we have a bunch of command line arguments for using our pipeline to generate meshes, using the [NYU Depth V2](https://s3-eu-west-1.amazonaws.com/densedepth/nyu.h5) (165 MB) model.
+Place The nyu.h5 file into the `models/` folder.
+Then just start up your virtual environment (or wherever you installed your dependencies), cd into this project's repo, and run these in your terminal!

-The results that we generated running these examples can be found here.
+The results that we generated running these examples can be found [here](https://drive.google.com/drive/folders/1907IghbC04UDFmIyf7IN3_m3hfr55C8D?usp=sharing).

 ### Reconstruct